HarishFulara07/Linux-Netfilter-Kernel-Module/README.md

-# Linux-Netfilter-Kernel-Module
+# Linux Netfilter Kernel Module

-Simple linux netfilter module that logs 5 different types of TCP packets in kernel logs - ACK, SYN, FIN, XMAS and NULL pcaket
+Simple linux netfilter module that logs 5 different types of TCP packets in kernel logs - ACK, SYN, FIN, XMAS and NULL packet.

-# Note
-You can read more about the module in report.pdf
+**Note**: You can find detailed information about tthe module in [report.pdf] (https://github.com/HarishFulara07/NS-Linux-Netfilter-Kernel-Module/blob/master/report.pdf)

 # How to run
 1. Compile using makefile - 'make all'